Subtitle: The Quest for a Moral Life

 “The second mountain life is a spiritual adventure, but it is lived out very practically day by day.”

 Like Richard Rohr’s Falling Upwards, Brooks paints a rich portrait of the spiritual dimension of mid to later life.
 While I believe that the main message of this book will be valuable to many people, this is not a book that everyone will love.
 While I have read and enjoyed all of David Brooks’ books, he is the rare political commentator who can aggravate readers on both sides of the political spectrum.
 While this book is not an overtly political one, he delves into his personal spiritual and religious journey, and some may find him to be polarizing on religion as well.
 I found his observations to be interesting and relevant, but they may not resonate with all readers.

-This is a thought-provoking book that can be valuable in self-reflection about where you are in life and help to clarify your values.
+This is a thought-provoking book that can be valuable in self-reflection about where you are and help to clarify your values and rediscover a new life purpose.
 It can be alarming to see how deeply ego and “first mountain” values can be rooted.
 Brooks’ work can illuminate the “push and pull” of tensions faced during transitions and periods of personal growth, like retirement or shifting to a second act career.